FaisalHammad1999/futureproofwiki/Data-Manipulation.md

 - Finally the for loop takes each element in the reader object (currently a series of lists), and prints the elements in these lists joined by the comma character with ```', '.join``` which returns the ouput in the cell above the breakdown.

 ***Note** from docs:  "If csvfile is a file object, it should be opened with newline=' '
-If newline=' ' is not specified, newlines embedded inside quoted fields will not be interpreted correctly, and on platforms that use \r or \n linendings on write, an extra \r will be added".
+If newline=' ' is not specified, newlines embedded inside quoted fields will not be interpreted correctly, and on platforms that use \r or \n line endings on write, an extra \r will be added".

 # NumPy